RichardAragon/DigammaAttention/README.md

 Getting Started:

 Install dependencies:

 Bash

 pip install torch transformers
-Use code with caution.
-Learn more

 Import the model:
-Python
 from llm import LLM
-Use code with caution.
-Learn more

 Instantiate the model:
-Python

 model = LLM(vocab_size, embed_dim, hidden_dim, num_layers, dropout, use_digamma=True)
-Use code with caution.
-Learn more

 Pass input sequences to the model:
-Python

 logits = model(inputs)
-Use code with caution.
-Learn more